Buy more, save more. Get up to $450 off!

 The protector is fully waterproof, but relatively silent.
 A shell made of cooling fabric also helps to dissipate heat and prevent excessive warmth – a common issue with waterproof protectors.
 The elastic pockets are thick for extra security, and a pocket depth of 15 inches makes the protector compatible with most mattresses made today.
 You can choose from six sizes that correspond with standard mattress dimensions.

 Puffy’s 101-night trial period is exceptionally long compared to other brands that sell mattress protectors.
 You’ll also receive a lifetime warranty should you decide to keep the protector.
-Shipping is free within the contiguous U.S.
+Shipping is free for customers in all 50 states.

 A common complaint about mattress protectors is that they offer limited airflow due to their moisture barriers and sleep uncomfortably hot as a result.
 The Cooling Mattress Protector from Brooklyn Bedding lives up to its name thanks to an infusion of phase-change material, which is engineered to draw heat away from your body and maintain a comfortable surface temperature.
 The protector feels cool to the touch and is a good option for people who run hot in bed or reside in warmer climates.